PritK99/ML-Toolbox/README.md

 ## About

 Classical machine learning and optimization methods are truly fascinating.
 The motivation behind this project is to explore these foundational techniques in depth.
-The repository is currently under development, and given the vast breadth of machine learning algorithms and optimization techniques, it is likely to remain a work in progress for a long time.
+The repository is currently under development, and given the vast breadth of machine learning algorithms and optimization methods, it is likely to remain a work in progress for a long time.

 ## File Structure